Comparing Retirement Housing Options: A Guide

 Rent vs. Buying

 Owning your home also means that you don’t need to be concerned with rent increases.
-As long as you have a fixed mortgage (if you have a mortgage at all), only things like property taxes and homeowner’s association fees can increase.
+But you could face increased property taxes, homeowners insurance and homeowner’s association fees.

 You can’t leave a rental to your kids.
 For some, that’s an important consideration, and for others, it is not so critical.